 In May, 2017, leaders within True North Organizing Network learned of the possibility of building a Rapid Response Network meant for receiving calls when someone witnesses Immigration and Customs Enforcement (ICE) raids.
 This network is being built to address the fear and anxiety in our community as a result of realized and potential increased immigration enforcement.
 It allows for the community to show up to witness, accompany, and advocate for those who become victims of raids.
 Through attending trainings with True North Organizing Network and ACLU of Northern California, you can become part of the Response Team or the Accompaniment Team.

 All Responders (Response Team) must complete an Observer/ Know Your Rights Training to join the network.
-Click 'Sign Up' below to become a part of the Humboldt Rapid Response Network.
+Click 'Sign Up' below to receive information about upcoming training opportunities and to join the Humboldt Rapid Response Network.

 + September 11 Unity Action for Immigrant Community